Effective from April 2, 2018, I have changed my policy about paper QSLs.

 There are many reasons, here is a few:

-- My stock of professionally printed QSL card is almost at zero level.
+- My stock of professionally printed QSL card are at zero level.

-- Keep the forests and save the resources.
+- Preserve the forests and save the resources.

 - LoTW is easy, cheap, fast and reliable.